Seeing the wood for the trees in your data

 We are going to dive into how to measure the effectiveness of your digital marketing campaign.
 This will help you make smarter and better decisions about your marketing as a business owner, as well as giving you the insights needed to make better business decisions too.

-Setting the right goals linked to your business
+How to measure the effectiveness of a digital marketing campaign: Setting the right goals linked to your business

 The first place to start when trying to measure your return on investment is understanding what business goals you are trying to achieve.